 Is it safe to travel to Tanzania during coronavirus (COVID-19) periods?

-Traveling world over has greatly been halted by the spread of the novel coronavirus.
+Traveling the world over has greatly been halted by the spread of the novel coronavirus.
 Tanzania isn’t an exception as the country had COVID-19 infections which restricted travel to the country.
-With time, cases of the novel coronavirus outbreak reduced and travel to the country was opened to travelers.
+With time, cases of the novel coronavirus outbreak reduced, and travel to the country was opened to travelers.

 The World Health Organization reported 509 cases and 21 deaths in Zanzibar between March and May 9 2020.
 Since then minimum cases have been reported.
 Tanzania has the minimum COVID_19 prevention measures like washing hands, wearing face masks and ensuring social distance just like it is in other African countries.